 Additional race information can be found at http://www.delmarvadashrelay.org.

-On Friday morning, April 17, 2020, teams of twelve runners each will start at Nemours A.I.
-DuPont Hospital for Children in Wilmington and race from there, around upper New Castle County, Delaware, through the Eastern Shore of Maryland in the afternoon and evening, back across southern Delaware to Cape Henlopen overnight and into Saturday morning, and then down along the Atlantic Ocean, finishing on Saturday afternoon, April 18, 2020, at the Indian River Inlet in Delaware Seashore State Park in Bethany Beach, Delaware, with a big post-race barbeque and party at the Big Chill Beach Club for all of the runners, their families and friends, and the kids…
+On Saturday morning, May 15, 2021, teams of twelve runners each will start at Nemours A.I. duPont Hospital for Children in Wilmington and race from there, around upper New Castle County, Delaware, Chester County, Pennsylvania, and through the Eastern Shore of Maryland in the afternoon and evening, back across southern Delaware to Cape Henlopen overnight and into Sunday morning, and then down along the Atlantic Ocean, finishing on Sunday afternoon, May 16, 2021 in Delaware Seashore State Park between Dewey Beach and Bethany Beach, Delaware, with a big post-race barbeque and party for all of the runners, their families and friends, and the kids…

 Your team’s runners will take turns racing from each runner transition to the next, until all runners on your team have run a relay leg.
 And then the first runner will run again, and this sequence will repeat.
 For standard teams of 12 runners, at the conclusion of every sixth relay leg, the “on” van will make an “exchange” and the runners in the other van (the “off” van) will take over, so to speak.
 Thus, the off van has now become the on van, and the on van is now off.
 The runners in the off van can tag along and cheer on the runners in the on van, they can hang out, or they can drive to the next van exchange and “rest” up.
 When night falls, your team will still be running--- the only difference is that your runner is now wearing a reflective vest and carrying a flashlight or wearing a headlamp.
 Talk about setting the mood...

-This sequence continues for your team, without stop, day into night and back into day again, until your team finishes the race sometime on Saturday, overlooking the Atlantic Ocean at the finish at the Indian River Inlet in Bethany Beach with a big post-race barbeque and party at the Big Chill Beach Club for all of the runners, their families and friends, and the kids.
+This sequence continues for your team, without stop, day into night and back into day again, until your team finishes the race sometime on Sunday, overlooking the Atlantic Ocean at the finish in Delaware Seashore State Park, between Dewey Beach and Bethany Beach, with a big post-race barbeque and party for all of the runners, their families and friends, and the kids.
 There's no question that the Delmarva Dash will be a lot of fun.
 It is also a challenging race, and we know that you and your team are up to the challenge.
 And the experience will leave you absolutely breathless--- in more ways than you can imagine!
 We hope that you’ll be a part of the Delmarva Dash...